Sore Throat Remedies: 16 Natural Gargles

 Sore throat remedy: Sage and water

-Sage can soothe a sore throat and ease painful or swollen nasal passages — the herb can even boost your brain!
-One traditional home remedy calls for 1 teaspoon sage, 1⁄2 teaspoon alum, 1⁄4 cup brown sugar, 3⁄8 cup vinegar, and 1⁄8 cup water.
+Sage can soothe a sore throat and ease painful or swollen nasal passages.
+One of the traditional sore throat remedies calls for 1 teaspoon sage, 1⁄2 teaspoon alum, 1⁄4 cup brown sugar, 3⁄8 cup vinegar, and 1⁄8 cup water.

 Sore throat remedy: Turmeric and water